cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   (indistinguishable from) the uniform distribution.
 2. All hash functions MUST be domain separated with a per-suite context string.
-Note that the FROST(Ed25519, SHA-512) ciphersuite does not adhere to this requirement for H2 alone for to maintain compatibility with {{RFC8032}}.
+Note that the FROST(Ed25519, SHA-512) ciphersuite does not adhere to this requirement for H2 alone to maintain compatibility with {{RFC8032}}.
 3. The group MUST be of prime-order, and all deserialization functions MUST output elements that belong to their respective sets of Elements or Scalars,